A potelyt.com – Photography & Imaging Resources

 Studio photographers will appreciate that the Sony A9 II (unlike the X100V) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X100V and the A9 II are recent models that are part of the current product line-up.
-The A9 II replaced the earlier Sony A9, while the X100V followed on from the Fujifilm X100F.
+The A9 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X100V has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X100V was succeeded by the Fujifilm X100VI.
 Further information on the features and operation of the X100V and A9 II can be found, respectively, in the Fujifilm X100V Manual (free pdf) or the online Sony A9 II Manual.

 ad